kakaijiro/search-github-users/README.md

 - Tailwind CSS for the utility-first CSS framework
 - Recharts for beautiful and responsive charts
 - Lucide React for the comprehensive icon library
+- Vitest team for the modern testing framework
+- MSW team for seamless API mocking